-And another alleges that Obama is gay, has sexually harassed males, and abuses drugs.
+And another (HillBuzz) alleges that Obama is gay, has sexually harassed males, and abuses drugs.
 Again, baseless.

 Note: I don’t agree with many of Obama’s policies.
 But these accusations are scurrilous, vicious, outrageous, and just plain slimy.
 There’s no good evidence to support any of them.
 That’s why they’ve never gained traction.
 However, because they are written intelligently, they persuade the uninformed (a characteristic of effective libel).